Praslin Bengals

 We still sometimes hear or read that a bengal is portrayed as an extremely energetic cat with all its drawbacks.
 Not at all our experience.
 Bengals are curious and engaged, but also incredibly gentle.

-Bengals love the company of humans or other cats, and even dogs!
+Bengals love the company of humans or other cats, or dogs.
 That also means they need a playmate.
 They love to play, but are cautious with children.

 Bengals are sometimes called “the dogs among cats.”
 They are intelligent and can learn to fetch and open doors if you practice that with them.
 They can learn to walk outside on a harness, much to the amazement of other people on the street.

 Bengals can live just fine in an apartment.
 You don’t have to have a house with a garden.
-They find proper high spots more important, so put some shelves on the wall and put up a tall scratching post.
+They find proper high spots more important, so hang some shelves and put up a high scratching post.
 We do not recommend leaving your Bengal cat outside alone.
 They can be stolen, run over and contract diseases.